graywolf336/CaptureThePoints/README.md

 * - `/ctp start <arena>`
 * - `/ctp colors <arena>` if no `<arena>` is given, it will list out all your arenas for you.
 * Fixed a bug that could allow for glitching out items
+* Fixed a bug where if you set the maxPlayerHealth to something above 20 the plugin would throw an error
 * Fixed a bug that allowed users to teleport out of the lobby using ender pearls.
 * Added eggs are grenades if enabled in the config.
 * Made it so that if the config has block break off explosions don't hurt blocks.